zzzprojects/docs/learnentityframeworkcore.com/pages/bulk-extensions/bulk-insert.md

 ---

-## 🛠️ Commonly Used Options with Bulk Insert Method from Entity Framework Extensions
+## 🛠️ Commonly Used Options with the Bulk Insert Method from Entity Framework Extensions

 Here are some of the most frequently used options with the bulk insert method from the Entity Framework Extensions library: